geckooooo/absclock/README.md

 A new way to represent time

 ### Overview
-You may be asking yourself... what exactly is an Absolute Clock?
+You may be asking yourself... what exactly is an Absolute Clock suppose to be?
 And why am I here reading about it?
 Is this strange, seemingly useless invention the product of a fevered imagination?
-A break from time as we experience it in the boringly familiar ways?

-The Absolute Clock represents a single unique moment or event since the dawn of time (absolute time) as a colon-delimted string of time elements.
+The Absolute Clock is a major departure from time as we experience it in the boringly familiar ways.
+It represents a single unique moment or event since the dawn of time--absolute time, as perceived from the observer's frame of reference--as a colon-delimted string of time elements.
 Example:

 `E:4:3:3:2:3:2025:07:23:09:28:15:042:654321` (9:28am UTC on July 23rd, 2025)